 Post Doctoral Fellow Center for Health Enhancement Support Systems (CHESS); University of Wisconsin-Madison 2006

-Ph D Marketing Communication & Digital Technologies; Rensselaer Polytechnic Institute 2005
+Ph D Marketing Communication & Health Care Management Rensselaer Polytechnic Institute 2005

 MS Nutrition Science Department of Public Health, Food Studies & Nutrition; David B. Falk College of Sport and Human Dynamics, Syracuse University 1997